“Can I take out car finance in my name if the car is for someone else?”

 It’s a question we get asked a lot, like this example from Bradley.
 “Is it possible to have more than one car finance agreement in my name?
-I have a PCP for my car and I want to start another one for my girlfriend’s car as she can’t get finance approved, but the dealer said I can’t do that.
-If I can afford it, why not?” asks Bradley.
+I have a PCP for my car and I want to start another one for my girlfriend’s car as she can’t get finance approved.
+But the dealer said I can’t do that.
+If I can afford it, why not?”

-We have looked at different types of car finance before at The Car Expert, especially the most popular type of car finance agreement – the Personal Contract Purchase.
+We spend a lot of time looking at every aspect of car finance here at The Car Expert.
 But there is one assumption in any car finance application – that the person applying for car finance is the owner, keeper and main driver of the vehicle.

-If you are in the position of having a poor credit score or credit history and you can’t get car finance approval, it seems simple enough to ask someone else (usually a spouse/partner/parent/close friend) to take the finance in their name, while you promise to pay them for the monthly payments so they’re not out of pocket.
+If you have a poor credit score or credit history and you can’t get car finance approval, it may seem simple enough to ask someone else (usually a spouse or partner or parent or close friend) to take the finance in their name, while you promise to pay them for the monthly payments so they’re not out of pocket.

-If you are unable to get finance, it is because the finance company has decided that you are too high a risk to loan money to.
-For whatever reason, be it failing to pay previous bills or not enough evidence of suitable income, the finance company has decided it does not believe that you can or will repay their loan.
+If you are unable to get finance, it is because the finance company has decided that you are too high a risk for them to loan money to.
+For whatever reason, be it failing to pay previous bills or not enough evidence of suitable income, the finance company has decided it does not believe that you can or will repay its loan.

-So if they won’t lend to you, they are not going to lend money to someone else who is applying on your behalf, and who is expecting you to pay them for the loan.
+So if the finance company won’t lend to you, it’s not going to lend money to someone else who is applying on your behalf, and who is expecting you to pay them for the loan.
 You are trying to circumvent your inability to get car finance by having someone else get it for you, and the finance companies are not stupid.

 Don’t rely on what a car dealer tells you

-Car dealers often don’t help matters by tacitly accepting and assisting with accommodation deal applications, rather than simply rejecting them outright, which also puts them in a dangerous position with the finance companies providing the loans.
+Car dealers often don’t help matters by tacitly accepting and assisting with accommodation deal applications, rather than simply rejecting them outright.
+This also puts them in a dangerous position with the finance companies providing the loans.

 Whilst the concept of an accommodation deal is not illegal, the concept of fraud most certainly is.
-Finance companies have become very sensitive to accommodation deal agreements in recent years, and they are on the lookout for any applications which may be considered such.
-Usually as part of the terms and conditions of your finance contract, you will have to declare that you will be the registered owner and keeper of the vehicle, and that you are the main driver.
+Finance companies have become very sensitive to accommodation deal agreements in recent years, and they are on the lookout for these arrangements.

 If someone asks you to apply for car finance on their behalf, the correct answer is NO. In addition to the legal issues surrounding an accommodation deal as outlined above, money issues tend to destroy friendships and relationships.